AMorQ/MultiModal_LLM/readme.md

 - FINE TUNE A MODEL FOR THE SPECIFIC BALLET SCHOOL AND LITERATURE I WANT THE MODEL TO USE

-The provider for the LLama Model used in this repo is together API endpoints.
+The provider for the LLama Model used in this repo is together.ai endpoints.